sindresorhus/touch-bar-simulator/readme.md

 # Touch Bar Simulator [<img src="Stuff/Icon-readme.png" width="160" align="right">](https://github.com/sindresorhus/touch-bar-simulator/releases/latest)

-> Launch the Touch Bar simulator from anywhere without needing to have Xcode installed
+> The Touch Bar simulator as a standalone app with additional features

-Whereas Apple requires you to launch it from inside Xcode.

-This app also comes with a handy transparency slider and screenshot button.
+Launch the Touch Bar simulator from anywhere without needing to have Xcode installed, whereas Apple requires you to launch it from inside Xcode.
+It also comes with a handy transparency slider and screenshot button.

 **[Discuss it on Product Hunt](https://www.producthunt.com/posts/touch-bar-simulator)**